 This lovely old photo, taken outside the Lord Nelson pub, also shows the arches in the background.
 Millwall’s first ‘proper’ ground (the one before that being not much than a bit of wasteground off Glengall Road) was just behind the pub, from 1886 to 1890.
 There is more information about this and other Millwall grounds via the link at the top of this article.

-In 1903, newspapers reported a match between Millwall and Everton in the later park (Millwall won 1-0, making it to the semi finals of the FA Cup), complete with photos.
+In 1903, newspapers reported a match between Millwall and Everton in the later park (Millwall won 1-0, making it to the semi finals of the FA Cup), complete with a photo.

 In the following photograph, Elijah Moor is second from right in the back row (in flat cap):